-Park and Pipe: The Habitat Terrain Park is more than 1,100 feet long, drops 600-plus vertical, and features two playgrounds in one: Chipmunk has smaller hits and rails, while Bobcat has 20-plus big-daddy boxes and rails.
+Park and Pipe: The Nintendo Terrain Park is more than 1,100 feet long, drops 600-plus vertical, and features two playgrounds in one: Chipmunk has smaller hits and rails, while Bobcat has 20-plus big-daddy boxes and rails.

 Après: Hang with the beautiful people at Dusty’s for beer-hosing and martinis with fancy fruit, or hit the Garibaldi Lift Company, above the Whistler Gondola.
 Kokanees cost C$6 a pint.

 Fuel: Grab coffee at Moguls and head up the first gondola.
 At noon, stop by the Expressway, in the Roundhouse Lodge, for a proper lunch (C$10) and a sleeve of Canadian brews.